browserengineering/book/book/html.md

 So far, your web browser sees web pages as a stream of open tags, close tags, and text.
-But HTML is actually a tree, and though the tree structure hasn't been important yet, it will be once backgrounds, margins, and CSS enter the picture.
+But HTML is actually a tree, and though the tree structure hasn't been important yet, it will be central to later features like CSS, JavaScript, and visual effects.
 So this chapter adds a proper HTML parser\index{parsing} and converts the layout engine to use it.

 A tree of nodes
 ===============

-The HTML tree[^dom] has one node\index{node} for each open and close tag pair and for each span of text.[^1] So for our browser to be a tree, tokens need to evolve into nodes.
+The HTML tree[^dom] has one node\index{node} for each open and close tag pair and for each span of text.[^1] So for our browser to use a tree, tokens need to evolve into nodes.
 That means adding a list of children and a parent pointer to each one.
-Here's the new `Text` class:[^children]
+Here's the new `Text` class:

-[^children]: The `children` field of a `Text` node will always be
-    empty; I'm defining it here to make it easier to write code that handles `Text` and `Element` nodes simultaneously.

 [^dom]: This is the tree that is usually called the DOM\index{DOM}\index{document} tree, for
 [Document Object Model](https://en.wikipedia.org/wiki/Document_Object_Model).
-We'll keep calling it the HTML tree for now.
+I'll keep calling it the HTML tree for now.

 [^1]: In reality there are other types of nodes too, like comments,
     doctypes, and `CDATA` sections, and processing instructions.
 There